Inotiv (NOTV) & The Competition Critical Comparison

 |Inotiv Competitors

-This is a breakdown of current ratings for Inotiv and its peers, as provided by MarketBeat.
+This is a summary of current ratings for Inotiv and its competitors, as provided by MarketBeat.

 |Sell Ratings